DrParthaMajumder/GroundwaterRemediationProJect2/README.md

-# A simulation-Optimization model for groundwater remediation:
+# A simulation-Optimization model for groundwater remediation for ESTCP problem:
-# A short note on groundwater remediation

-# The details of the aquifer domain can be found in ProblemDetails.pptx file.
+ The details of the aquifer domain can be found in ProblemDetails.pptx file.
 # Developer: Dr. Partha Majumder (Email: parthamajpk@gmail.com)

 # A short note on pump and treat based groundwater remediation using simulation-optimization approach